 a) to compile all the CE mark relevant information and data for placement of products on the EU market

-b) to develop a methodology for the conceptual solution of CE Marking Platform, which will contain all the necessary information and data
+b) to develop a written methodology for the conceptual solution of CE Marking Platform, which will contain all the necessary information, and data and instructions available in 4 languages: English, BMS (Bosnian/Montenegrin/Serbian), Macedonian and Albanian

-c) to for available in 4 languages: English, BMS (Bosnian/Montenegrin/Serbian), Macedonian and Albanian
+c) to design and establish a digital tool (for quick online check) available in 4 languages: English, BMS (Bosnian/Montenegrin/Serbian), Macedonian and Albanian

-d) to integrate this tool in the existing WB6 CIF on-line platform (the Contractor will be given access to the patform immediately upon contract signing)
+d) to integrate this digital tool together with overall CE Marking Platform within the existing WB6 CIF on-line platform (the Contractor will be given access to the patform immediately upon contract signing)

 e) to deliver one joint 1-day in-person training for designated staff of WB6 CIF members (6 national chambers of commerce) at leatest by end-October 2024.
 The Contractor will present CE marking platform and elements of the knowlegde database.
 The Contractor shall cover the cost of travel and accommodation of 6 participants, 1 from each of the 6 WB economies, catering and possibly of conference room rental.
 The Contractor will be provided with the date and place of the event by the Contracting Authority at leatest by mid-October 2024.